Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Vienna actually eats.

 Tip: Sit in the Schanigarten in summer; the room turns into a football-screening crowd when the Croatian team plays.

-Schweizerhaus in Vienna's Prater is the city's most famous beer garden, the Karlovary-style pork Stelze and unfiltered Budvar tap drawing crowds from March to October under the chestnut trees.
+Schweizerhaus in Vienna's Prater is the city's most famous beer garden, the Karlovary-style pork Stelze and unfiltered Budvar tap drawing crowds from March.

 Signature: Stelze (pork knuckle), Budweiser Budvar